-- A CPU expansion compute module provides zero, one or two additional 64-bit Intel processors and up to 24 GB of memory.
-No PCI or disk options are available in this module. - A CPU, memory and PCI/PCI-X expansion (CMPX) module provides zero, one or two optional processors, up to 24 GB of memory, and four PCI and PCI-X card slots. - The SGI TP900 storage module provides additional disk storage to the system.
+- A CPU expansion module provides zero, one or two additional 64-bit Intel processors and up to 24 GB of memory.
+No PCI or disk options are available in this module. - A CPU, memory and PCI/PCI-X expansion (CMPX) module provides zero, one or two optional processors, up to 24 GB of memory, and four PCI and PCI-X card slots. - A Router module provides eight NUMAlink-4 ports and functions as a high-speed switch to route network packets between base compute, XG2N, CPU expansion, and CMPX modules. - The SGI TP900 storage module provides additional disk storage to the system.
 For detailed information about this module, see SGI Total Performance 900 Storage System User's Guide (007-4428-00x).
 Note than an optional SCSI PCI card is required to use this option in a Silicon Graphics Prism.